Azure/azure-policy/README.md

 - Microsoft.EventHub/namespaces/networkRuleSet (replaced by Microsoft.EventHub/namespaces/networkruleset**s**)
 - Microsoft.ServiceBus/namespaces/networkRuleSet (replaced by Microsoft.ServiceBus/namespaces/networkruleset**s**)

 In some cases the unpublished resource type is actually a subtype of a published type, which causes aliases to refer to a parent type instead of the unpublished type.
 Evaluation of such policies fails, causing the policy to never apply to any resource.
-Here are the known resource types with this problem:

-- Microsoft.ApiManagement/service/portalsettings/delegation

-All of the above resource types are in the process of being fixed by the various resource provider teams.
-We will update this notice as things change.

 These resource types previously exhibited this behavior but have been fixed:

 - Microsoft.EventHub/namespaces/networkrulesets
 - Microsoft.ServiceBus/namespaces/networkrulesets
 - Microsoft.Sql/servers/databases/backupShortTermRetentionPolicies
+- Microsoft.ApiManagement/service/portalsettings/delegation

 ### Resource management that bypasses Azure Resource Manager